srkal/onsite/README.md

 * 2x 10KOhm resistor, 1x 5KOhm small potenciometer

 Note: it is better purchase the LCD with integrated I2C interface, than to build own using PFC8574P Expander.
-Own solution works not with 3.3V.
+Own solution do not work with 3.3V.
 It was necessary power up display with 5V and separate the voltage of I2C bus using Level Covertor (ESP8266 pins are not 5V tolerant).